 You'll need particular items the first day/night you're in your home, so it pays to make a box or two containing these essentials.
 You could include everything from cleaning products, bin bags and bedding to a kettle, mugs, tea and coffee.

 Ditch what you don't need

-When you’re packing, try to be ruthless with your possessions.
-If there are things you don’t need or use anymore, give them to charity or, if they’re in poor condition, throw them away.
-This will lighten the load when you move and mean you don’t clutter your new place up with unnecessary items.
+When you're packing, try to be ruthless with your possessions.
+If there are things you don't need or use anymore, give them to charity or throw them away if they're in poor condition.
+This will lighten the load when you move and mean you don't clutter your new place with unnecessary items.

 Find a good removal service

 Moving to a new home can be incredibly exciting, but moving your stuff from A to B can be a pain.

 If you're moving into a furnished property, a car and a couple of friends might be all you need to help you shift your stuff.
 If you're taking heavy or large items, you might need to hire a van or book a removal company.
 Even if you're only moving a relatively short distance or don't have too many things, your removal options are still worth considering, especially if you need to use public transport or rely on a friend or family to help.
 AnyVan cover the whole of the UK and can offer instant quotes from a sofa to a full house move.
 With no hidden fees and handy functions like the ability to track your driver, using professional removals can help take the stress out of moving.

 Remember to update your address

 You must update the right things and notify the relevant people when you change your address.
 Make sure to inform your doctors and your bank, and change the address on your license.
 You should notify your insurance provider if you have renter's insurance.

 You can also use the Royal Mail's Postal Redirection service.
 This takes up to 10 days to come into effect.